yamamushi/magick-journal/README.md

 	**Location:** Home, Colorado Springs CO
 	**Current Weather:** Clear Sky, 61.4°F, 29.83in

-insert-astro:
+insert-astro: Inserts the astrological header with the Sun and Moon positions.

-insert-time:
+insert-time: Inserts the current time and timezone

-insert-extra-fields:
+insert-extra-fields: Inserts the extra fields as configured in the options for the plugin.

-insert-date-ev:
+insert-date-ev: Inserts the current EV date.

-insert-date-an:
+insert-date-an: Inserts the current New Aeon date.

-insert-day:
+insert-day: Inserts the latin day of the week.

-insert-weather:
+insert-weather: Inserts current local weather conditions, temperature and air pressure.

-insert-moon:
+insert-moon: Inserts current phase of the moon and illumination percentage.

 ## Settings